Fused Grocery Plastic Bags

 Do you have the habit of keeping your grocery plastic bags?
 I do, and have plenty of them in my cabinet.
-I know that I will find a good use for them one day instead of throwing them away into the dustbin and loading the landfill.
+I know that I will make a Recycle Grocery Plastic Bags project one day instead of throwing them away into the dustbin and loading the landfill.

 I emptied them out on the weekends as there were too many to keep.
 Looking at them and noticing that some plastic bags are so beautifully designed, it seems like such a waste, so I made this!!!

 Recycle grocery plastic bags by fusing them into a plastic sheet for various crafts, you can even sew on them.
 At this point in time, the outlook of the plastic sheet doesn’t seem appealing to you but it will be great art when you put them together with other material.
 I am going to use them to make a recycled tote bag!!!

 Let me bring you to the tutorial on how to make these recycle grocery plastic sheets.
 I will keep the recycled tote bag for another post in a few days’ time, so please come back and check for the updates.

 I have used this fused plastic sheet combined with other materials to make a Recycled materials Tote Bag.

 1. 2 sheets of blank white paper